ItsTauTvyDas/UUIDSwapper/README.md

 !!!
 NOT FINISHED !!!

-Version v1.0.0 was jsut fast released because I needed it for my server so it has some unused configuration and maybe even code.
+Version v1.0.0 was just quickly released because I needed it for my server so it has some unused configuration and maybe even code.

 ## Finished features
 - [x] Swap UUIDs and usernames